Helpline: 0808 800 2222

 Home-Start volunteers help families with young children deal with the challenges they face.
 We support parents as they learn to cope, improve their confidence and build better lives for their children from birth to starting school.
 Families struggling with post-natal depression, isolation, physical health problems, bereavement and many other issues receive the support of a volunteer who will spend around two hours a week in a family’s home supporting them in the ways they need.

 MumsMeetUp connects mums locally and across the UK.
 It provides a quick and simple solution for mums to find others in their area, in the same boat, and to go on the journey of being a mum together - creating proper real life friendships for them and their children.
 Within just a few clicks mums are able to search their county and locality to find mums similar by age, age of child and circumstances (such as mums to be, working mums, single parent mums & more).
 Additionally, mums of children with disabilities are able to search by similar conditions, as well as location.
-It is a web based app which works just as well on mobiles as on all screen sizes.

-A unique local network for Mums (or Dads), offering a wealth of information on both a national and local level.
+Empty Nest - Starting University A unique local network for Mums (or Dads), offering a wealth of information on both a national and local level.
 Once registered, you can access details for all kinds of local resources, from child-friendly cafes to childminders, places to go etc.